Manhattan, KS foundation repair request page · Call (785) 560-2321

 • A simple photo set and timeline can be more useful than a guessed diagnosis.

-• A good request sounds like: water appears after rain near this wall, these cracks are nearby, this started or changed at this time, and these photos show the pattern.
+• A good callback request says: water appears after rain near this wall, these cracks or movement clues are nearby, this started or changed at this time, and photos are available.

 Related service pages